AAKAAASSHHH24/AAKAAASSHHH24/README.md

 - 👀 I’m interested in Data Science, Machine Learning and Football related Data Analytics.
 - 🌱 I’m currently learning end to end Machine learning Projects.
 - 💞️ I’m looking to collaborate on projects of my interests
-- 📫 How to reach me
+- 📫 How to reach me: akashrksht@gmail.com

 <!---
 AAKAAASSHHH24/AAKAAASSHHH24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.